bsu-cs-jb/cs-411-docs/project-01/specification.md

 ## Due Date: Sunday Sept 17, midnight

-- Part 1 is due Sunday Sept 17 at midnight.
+- Project 1 is due Sunday Sept 17 at midnight.
-- I will work to review Part 1 in the following week
 - We will continue to study component lifecycle and React Native Navigation to prepare for Project 2